Area-53-Robotics/53D-High-Stakes-Notebook/entries/redirect-mech/identify.typ

   yearly-schedule: "Ahead",
   (
-    (true, "Identify the design goals and constraints for the redirect mechanism.", "Everyone"), (true, "Determine the mathematical and scientific concepts involved in the redirect mech design.", "Everyone"), )
+    (true, "Identify the design goals and constraints for the redirect mechanism.", "Everyone"), (true, "Determine the math and scientific concepts involved in the redirect mech design.", "Everyone"), )
 )